ITNaveen/Terraform-NT/base/provisionors.md

-# erraform provisioners are used to execute scripts or commands on a resource after it is created or destroyed.
+# terraform provisioners are used to execute scripts or commands on a resource after it is created or destroyed.
 They help with bootstrapping, configuration, and automation of infrastructure.

 - we have used remote-exec as we are making resources in aws from local terraform - resource "aws_instance" "webserver" {